-On December 20, 2018, the staff (Staff) of the Division of Investment Management of the US Securities and Exchange Commission (SEC) granted conditional no-action relief to Madison Capital under Section 206(4) of the Investment Advisers Act of 1940, as amended (Advisers Act), and Rule 206(4)-2 (Custody Rule) thereunder for administrative agents (Administrative Agents) under syndicated loans that also act (or that have affiliates that also act) as investment advisers for pooled investment vehicles or separately managed accounts that are also lenders under such syndicated loans.
+On Dec.
+20, 2018, the staff of the Division of Investment Management of the U.S. Securities and Exchange Commission granted conditional no-action relief to Madison Capital under Section 206(4) of the Investment Advisers Act of 1940, as amended, and Rule 206(4)-2, known as the custody rule, thereunder for administrative agents under syndicated loans that also act (or that have affiliates that also act) as investment advisers for pooled investment vehicles, or separately managed accounts that are also lenders under such syndicated loans.